StevenBlack/vocab/million-dollar-words.md

 together with whatever emerges from their mutual implications.
 LOGIC: A logical system involving theory of classes.
 COMPUTER SCIENCE: A structure of concepts or entities within a domain, organized by relationships; a system model.

+### opia
+An emotion; The ambiguous intensity of Looking someone in the eye, which can feel simultaneously invasive and vulnerable.

 ### oppugn